 Recent findings include:

-- Improper protein folding: Lab studies show a buildup of misfolded (improperly folded) alpha-synuclein where there are low levels of GBA enzyme.
+- Improper protein folding: Lab studies show a buildup of misfolded (improperly folded) alpha-synuclein where there are low levels of GCase enzyme.
 When you have misfolded alpha-synuclein, the proteins clump together and cannot do their job.

 Learn more about the connection between Gaucher disease and associated conditions.